Tharindu-Sandeepa/Tharindu-Sandeepa/README.md

 <!-- Introduction and Learning -->
 - 🌱 I’m currently learning **JavaScript and MERN stack**
+- 👨‍🎓 I am an undergraduate student studying Software Engineering at SLIIT
+- 📚 Currently pursuing my degree in Software Engineering
+- 🌱 Passionate about learning and exploring the world of software development
 - 📫 How to reach me: [katharindusandeepa@gmail.com](mailto:katharindusandeepa@gmail.com)